isomerpages/nlb-eyeonasia/_india-know-working/04-consumer-market.md

 [**Six billion shoppers: The revolutionary new platforms that are serving the world**](http://eservice.nlb.gov.sg/item_holding.aspx?bid=202985164){:target="_blank"}

-e-commerce is a growing phenomenon driven by widespread internet adoption, a rising middle class as well as innovative business models to capture the consumer market.
+E-commerce is a growing phenomenon driven by widespread internet adoption, a rising middle class as well as innovative business models to capture the consumer market.
 Read this practical guide as the author travels through Nigeria, China, India, Southeast Asia, and Latin America looking at e-commerce platforms in these emerging markets with advice on how to seize the massive opportunity from this new business trend.

 All rights reserved, New York: St Martin’s Press, 2017.